We're now in a lovely smug position of having an organization integrated with Futrli Advisor and with a forecast that we can use to report on.

 The card is added to your board and you'll immediately be able to start tweaking the settings to build the report you want to see.
 To start, let's take a look at the 'Settings' tab:

-What we want to see in this report is both actual and forecasted data for our example organisation for the financial year, but broken down into monthly periods.
-In this case, our example organisation's year end is March, so we'll need to:
+What we want to see in this report is both actual and forecasted data for our example organization for the financial year, but broken down into monthly periods.
+In this case, our example organization's year end is March, so we'll need to:

 - Select the option to show 'Forecast and Actual' data

 - Select the scenario (forecast) that we'd like to reference